Update: ‘2023 VW ID.4 GTX’ section added.

-Volkswagen unveiled the ID.4 GTX with an action-packed demonstration in a hangar at the former Tempelhof Airport in Berlin on April 28.
-The company showed capabilities of the dual-motor all-wheel-drive ID.4 GTX by climbing it up a 525 square meter ramp with a gradient of 37.5%.
+Volkswagen unveiled the ID.4 GTX with an action-packed demonstration in a hangar at the former Tempelhof Airport in Berlin on April 28, 2021.
+The company showed the capabilities of the dual-motor all-wheel-drive ID.4 GTX by climbing it up a 525 square meter ramp with a gradient of 37.5%.

-The VW ID.4 GTX has a sportier exterior and interior with several variant-specific modifications.
+The VW ID.4 GTX has several variant-specific modifications and a sportier exterior and interior.
 The ID.4 GTX features three honeycomb daytime running lights on each side of the front bumper, which, unlike on the ID.4, has a complete body-colored bottom section.

 When you look the whole front area, you can recognize that next to the nice beautiful eyes we have, as well, three diamonds in each side which are integrated from the honeycomb in the front and it giving the car sporty character.
 It is the shape and as well the whole treatment of the front, and, of course, the proportions of the car, which makes the car sporty.
 It is standing on strong wheels, on big wheels, and we have as well here 21-inch wheel which gives the car strong character.Jozef Kaban, Head of Design, Volkswagen on the front and side design of the ID.4 GTX